-Lancaster’s four-year combined French Studies and Philosophy degree is taught by our Department of European Languages and Cultures and our Department of Politics, Philosophy.
-This degree scheme also includes a year abroad in a French-speaking country.
+Lancaster’s joint French Studies and Philosophy degree is taught by the Department of Languages and Cultures in conjunction with the Department of Politics, Philosophy and Religion.
+This degree includes an international placement in year 3.

 Your French Studies programme gives you the opportunity to acquire high-level language skills while gaining a thorough understanding of the country’s historical, cultural, social and political background in a global context.
 In Philosophy, you will cultivate your own critical perspective on philosophical problems and questions, and develop a range of methods for analysing, critically engaging with, and discussing such problems.